Second Vienna Award: Aftermath

 Romania had 14 days to evacuate the concerned territories and to assign them to Hungary.
 The Hungarian troops stepped across the Trianon borders on 5 September.
 The Regent of Hungary, Miklós Horthy, also attended in the entry.
 The troops reached the pre-Trianon border, which completed the territorial recovery process, on 13 September.

 Generally, the ethnic Hungarian population welcomed the troops and regarded the separation from Romania as a liberation.
 The large ethnic Romanian community that found itself under the Hungarian occupation had nothing to celebrate, as it considered the Second Vienna Award a return to the long Hungarian rule.
-Upon entering the awarded territory, the Hungarian Army committed massacres against the Romanian population, including the following:
+Upon entering the awarded territory, the Royal Hungarian Army committed massacres against the Romanian population, including the following: